Hammster/twitch-chat/README.md

 ```
 ## Known Issues

-The Chatlogs are limited to a set height, therefore text is cut off and you have to read the content by hovering the entry
+- The Chatlogs are limited to a set height, therefore text is cut off and you have to read the content by hovering the entry
-Icons are not displayed
+- Chat emotes are not displayed

+## Planned feature

+- Channel switching
+- Highlight mentions of the configured username